-9.5.
+7.5.
 Safety Requirements for Compressor Protection

-There are a number of system pressures and temperatures which must be monitored to protect the compressor and obtain an overall view of performance; refer to Appendix 1 Physical Data, Limits of Operation and Safety Requirements.
+There are a number of system pressures and temperatures which must be monitored to protect the compressor and obtain an overall view of performance; refer to Appendix 1 Compressor Data.

-10. Prolonged Storage
+8. Prolonged Storage